Google Analytics For Beginners

 - Destination: Loading a specific web page, such as the ‘Thanks for subscribing!’ page that loads after a user subscribes to your newsletter.

-- Duration: The amount of time users spend on your site before clicking out.
+- Duration: The number of time users spend on your site before clicking out.

 - Pages/Screens Per Session: The number of pages users view while on your site.

 - Event: Users perform a specific action, like playing a video or clicking on an ad.